w3f/w3f-education/README.md

 ## Running Locally

 The Web3 Foundation Education pages are built from the source files in this repository.
-After cloning the source locally, you can start the websites with each of these respective commands (ensure you run `yarn` at the root of the repository first to install dependencies).
+After cloning the source locally, you can start the website with the commands below (ensure you run `yarn` at the root of the repository first to install dependencies).

 The Web3 Foundation Education pages use Algolia search, which can be accessed locally by providing the correct App ID and API key.
-The `app_id` and `api_key` environment variables are needed for the pages to be built successfully.
-If you are an external contributor, set the variables with some values like shown below, which lets the Wiki repo build successfully (but disables the search bar).
+The `app_id` and `api_key` environment variables are needed to build the pages successfully.
+If you are an external contributor, set the variables with some values like those shown below, which lets the Wiki repo build successfully (but disables the search bar).

 ```bash
 export ALGOLIA_APP_ID="xxxxxx" ALGOLIA_API_KEY="xxxxxx"